nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ### Web Component Tester

 [WCT](https://github.com/Polymer/tools/tree/master/packages/web-component-tester) is Polymer's approach to testing custom elements.
 This library relies on several frameworks to provide a flexible test environment for your components.
 It includes
 [Mocha](http://mochajs.org/) as the test framework, [Chai](http://chaijs.com/) for the assertions, [Sinon](http://sinonjs.org/) to mock server responses, and [WD](http://admc.io/wd/) to provide an interface to communicate with the web browser.

 WCT is best used from the [Polymer CLI](https://polymer-library.polymer-project.org/2.0/docs/tools/polymer-cli).
 We recommend reading Polymer's Documentation on [WCT](https://polymer-library.polymer-project.org/2.0/docs/tools/tests) and watching Polycasts [#36](https://www.youtube.com/watch?v=YBNBr9ECXLo) and [#37](https://www.youtube.com/watch?v=_9qARcdCAn4) for a better understanding on how to setup and run your tests before proceeding to the next section.

 #### Quick Guide

-All the elements to be tested or to support testing directly should be declared as a `test-fixture`.
+All the elements to be tested, or to support testing directly, should be declared as a `test-fixture`.
 Imagine we want to unit test the `nuxeo-collections` element.
 We must declare the test fixture as follows:

 ```html
 <test-fixture id="collections">